MicroStrategy/rest-api-docs/docs/common-workflows/modeling/common-object-management/manage-object-acl.md

 | Execute     | All execution of the object                                                                                        | 128   |
 | Full        | Allow full control of the object                                                                                   | 255   |

 - Inheritable: Applies only to folders.
-If set, any objects placed in the folder inherits the folder's entry in the ACL.
+If set to true, any objects placed in the folder inherit the folder's entry in the ACL.
+So for a folder, we should use false to set the folder its own ACL and use true to set its children's ACL.

 The workflow sample below demonstrates how to get and update an object's ACL.